pauby/packer-builds/README.md

-# chocopackagetesting
+# Packer Builds
-Chocolatey package testing scripts and tools
+A collection of all the scripts and templates I use for my packer builds.